-So, voice is the number one thing that separates the published from the unpublished and, after that, the good books from the mediocre ones.
+Developing writing voice is the number one thing that separates the published from the unpublished and, after that, the good books from the mediocre ones.
 The most successful writers in kidlit these days have undeniable voice.
 One way people describe voice is that, if you pick up a book without seeing the title or cover, and start reading, you’ll be able to guess who the author is.
 Sure.
 That’s what I like to call “authorial voice” and it’s important.
 But if you’re just starting out or you’ve only completed one or two projects, your authorial voice is still developing.
 So that explanation of voice isn’t satisfying enough, in my opinion.

 How else can we define voice?
 Where does it come from?
 I want to argue that it comes from character.
 And since a lot of main characters are thinly-veiled versions of the author, this means the character’s voice shares a lot of elements with the author’s own voice.
 Two birds with one stone!
 What do I mean by “the character’s voice”?
 Well, if you remember, a character should be as fleshed-out and vibrant as a real human being.
 They should have their own favorite words that they use (not necessarily slang, people, that’s the cheap and superficial way to do it!), their own way of speaking, their own way of describing things, their own way of seeing the world.

-I said in my post about imagery and description that theme is like a lens… something everything else in your manuscript is filtered through.
-This idea holds even more true for voice.
+I said in my post about writing imagery that theme is like a lens… something everything else in your manuscript is filtered through.
+This idea holds even more true for developing writing voice.
 You need to figure out who your main character is and then see the world through their eyes.
 Use the words that they would use.
 Describe things with that character’s particular slant.
 Here are two ways of describing the exact same thing: a green couch.
 First: “It was a moss-green item of furniture that could fit four people.”
 Second: “The lumpy old raft of a couch was baby-poop-green and threatening to make me sick.
 After all, it was jammed with my three least-favorite people: Uncle Mordy, Aunt Mildred, and my lech cousin Kenny.
 Oh yeah… and me.”

 That is in a character’s unique voice.
 Aunt Mildred might’ve described the couch in a completely different way, because she happens to watch a lot of Martha Stewart, or whatever.
 And we still get the information that the couch is green and fits four people.
 But we get it through a special filter.
 Just like we’re learning something about a manuscript’s theme through the writer’s use of imagery and description, we should also be learning about the character through the voice.
 Different types of voice in writing will reveal different sides of the story.

-Voice also circles back to word and verb choice.
+Developing writing voice also circles back to word and verb choice.
 Boring words that sound like they’re out of a business memo or that are too adult and drab for the kidlit audience are the bane of my existence.
 Words that are stilted or businesslike, like “objective,” “achieve,” “vehicle” (instead of “car”), “communicate,” “item,” “object,” even general words like “beautiful,” “exciting,” “dangerous,” mean nothing.
 That’s because they lack voice.
 And a reader isn’t going to respond to them and get engaged in the material.
 Two paragraphs above, I used the verb “jammed” instead of the more static “sat” or “reclined” or “rested” or even “was stuck” because it’s active, it fires up the imagination.
 And it fits the mood and tone of the situation I’m describing.

 And that’s a huge challenge.
 I can tell you honestly that the books which I choose to represent all have voice.
 99.99% of what comes in to me might not be “bad.”
 It might even be “pretty good.”
 There may be nothing technically wrong with the writing, either.
 But the voice will be lacking, and that’s really the “x-factor.”
 It’s usually the last thing to fall into place for a writer as they wade through their Million Bad Words.
 It’s when you’re proficient at all the other writing tricks and tools that you really feel like you can play around and experiment and play Frankenstein… create a living, breathing thing on the page.